SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/device-info.md

 layout: redirect
 ---

-The **Info** tab of a device is a predefined dashboard with several widgets that combine default device information.
+The **Device information** tab is a predefined dashboard with several widgets that combine default device information.
 For example the status widget will get its information from the ```c8y_Availability``` fragment, which holds information about the device's status and when it was last available.
 More information can be found in [Service monitoring](/users-guide/device-management/#service-monitoring)

 ![Device status](/images/reference-guide/device-status.png)